aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/12_nciplot.md

-* If the reference field that provides the density for NCIPLOT is a grid field, then it is usually much faster if core-augmentation (ZPSP and the CORE field option) is not used.
+* If the reference field that provides the density for NCIPLOT is a grid field, then it is usually much faster if core-augmentation (ZPSP field option) is not used.
 The reason is that if the core augmentation is not present, the reduced density gradient and the Hessian components are calculated by Fourier transform, leading to smoother derivatives.
 However, not using the core